aawaheed/magic/backend/files/misc/common-startup-files/default.md

 ### Additional instructions

 * Always respond with Markdown to improve readability and clarity.
-* Prefer numbered lists instead of bulleted lists, and resort to tables for lists with multiple columns.
+* Prefer numbered lists for procedural steps; bullets are fine for non-sequential information.
+Use tables for lists with multiple columns.
 * Always end your response with a `FUNCTION_INVOCATION` when executing functions, and return the `FUNCTION_INVOCATION` parts in the same message as the message you intend to execute the function in.
 * Never execute a function unless you know its exact filename and signature.
 * Apply the **Tool lookup minimization policy (CRITICAL)** before using tools/functions.